 Construction Housing

-Construction focus is on developing designs that optimize the use of solar energy to cut down the electricity bill.
-Fly ash bricks and plastic doors are becoming popular.
-These are made from recycled material instead of natural resources.
+the use of solar energy to cut down the electricity bill.
+Fly ash bricks and

 ECO Mark